 But my suggestion is to focus this home time to connecting deeper with your family.
 Use this time as an opportunity for bonding time with family.
 I mean, when else will you have this amount of dedicated time together?
 Right?
 Spending family quality time together is a good thing.

 Take a few minutes each day to do a family bonding activity together.
 Create a new family routine or tradition.
 Really get to know your kids and your partner if you have one.

 Passing the time with fun things to do at home with family

-Whether you’re a family in big city China, or in rural America, we’ve all been feeling a bit of cabin fever as of late.
+Whether you’re a family in bustling Jakarta, or camping on properties in rural America, we’ve all been feeling a bit of cabin fever as of late.
 Some families are lucky to have large properties to spend time in the outdoors while still social distancing.
 But other families are not so lucky.